-- Sports that require sudden repetitive pushing off of the foot (jumping and quick starts) or kicking and running sports, especially running down hills and long distances - Poor physical conditioning (strength and flexibility) - Flat feet - Previous injury to the foot, ankle, or leg
+- Sports that require sudden repetitive pushing off of the foot (jumping and quick starts) or kicking and running sports (especially running down hills and long distances) - Poor physical conditioning (strength and flexibility) - Previous injury to the foot, ankle, or leg

-■ ■ Preventive Measures
+Preventive Measures

-- Appropriately warm up and stretch before practice or competition.
+Appropriately warm up and stretch before practice or competition.

 - Allow time for adequate rest and recovery between practices and competition.

 - Maintain appropriate conditioning:

 - · Ankle and leg flexibility

-- Muscle strength and endurance
+- · Muscle strength and endurance

-- Use proper technique.
+- Complete rehabilitation after previous injury.